DarwinsBuddy/kiosky/README.md

 ## Setup
 ### on the kiosk machine
 1. Install prerequisites
-`sudo apt-get install rsync git vim unclutter`
+`sudo apt-get install rsync git vim unclutter xdotool`
 > Note
 >
 > `rsync` for manual deployment
 >
 > `git` `vim` for personal set up preferences (optional)
 >
 > `unclutter` to hide the cursor when it's not used
+>
+> `xdotool` to hit `F5` regularly on the opened chromium tabs so they are staying fresh
 1. Install `i3` wm
 ```
 sudo apt install i3